+3.3.1.
 Braaten-Weller Scrambling

-Braaten and Weller (1979), in their paper, describe a permutation of the coefficients $a_j(n)$ in equation (1) that minimizes the discrepancy of the resulting scrambled Halton sequence.
+Braaten and Weller (16), describe a permutation of the coefficients $a_j(n)$ in Equation 3 that minimizes the discrepancy of the resulting scrambled Halton sequence.
 Their method suggests different permutations for different prime numbers, thus effectively breaking the correlation across dimensions.
-Braaten and Weller have also proved that their scrambled sequence retains the theoretically appealing N-1 order of integration error of the standard Halton sequence.

-Figure 5a presents the Braaten-Weller scrambled Halton sequence in the fourteenth and fifteenth dimensions.
-The effectiveness of this scrambling technique in breaking correlations is evident from a comparison of Figures 4a and 5a.
+Braaten and Weller have also proved that their scrambled sequence retains the theoretically appealing N^1 order of integration error of the standard Halton sequence.
+Figure 2a presents the Braaten-Weller scrambled Halton sequence in the fourteenth and fifteenth dimensions.
+The effectiveness of this scrambling technique in breaking correlations is evident from a comparison of Figures 1a and 2a.